KurtSanders/STOrbitBhyveController/README.md

 2. Using the 'Update from REPO' button in the "My Device Handlers" SmartThings IDE, check both the 'Orbit Bhyve Sprinker Timer' and 'Orbit Bhyve Sprinker Bridge' devices.
 Publish & press Save.  ([See GitHub IDE integration](https://docs.smartthings.com/en/latest/tools-and-ide/github-integration.html?highlight=github)) from this STOrbitBhyveController(master) repository to your SmartThings IDE.
 3. Locate the Orbit Bhyve Control app in the MarketPlace/SmartApps/My Apps list and click to launch the smartapp.
 4. Enter your Orbit b•hyve™ username and password to create the integration with SmartThings and b•hyve™.
+5. Configure SmartApp prefernces.
+6. Save and add devices to a SmartThings room.

 **Known Issues & Limitations**

-1. On/Off switch detection and device updates are controlled by the user polling frequency setting in the SmartApp user preferences.
+1. On/Off switch watering detection and device updates are controlled by the user polling frequency setting in the SmartApp user preferences.
 Please do not set the polling to be excessive.
-2. API is not functional in the v2 version.
+2. The Enable API for the SmartApp is not functional in the v2 version.
+A future release will incorporate the ability to activate the b•hyve™ hose faucet timer from the SmartThings SmartApp.
-3. The SmartApp v2 cannot activate a b•hyve™ hose faucet timer, or length of water duration.
-These functions must be done either manually at the b•hyve™ hose faucet timer, or through the b•hyve™ mobile App.
+3. The Orbit b•hyve™ Controller SmartApp v2 cannot activate a b•hyve™ hose faucet timer, or length of water duration from the SmartApp.
+These controller functions must be done either manually at the b•hyve™ hose faucet timer, or through the b•hyve™ mobile App.